Browse previous versions of the Financial System Review.

 Attempted cyber attacks are frequent and come from a variety of sources.
 Financial institutions have made significant investments in capabilities for defending against attacks, as well as for identifying and containing successful breaches.
 If the breach is not contained, a successful cyber attack could affect the broader financial system through direct or indirect links.
 A successful attack could also undermine confidence in the financial system.
 For example, concerns about the integrity of financial data, including its destruction or modification, could affect confidence.

 The funding profile of these banks will continue to be closely monitored.
 Although these institutions are small, concerns associated with one could spread to other, similar institutions and possibly to the wider banking system.
 This underscores the need to further develop more stable funding sources for mortgage lending.
-Covered bond programs might be able to fulfill part of that need, but they are not currently economical for small banks.21 Another option is private-label residential mortgage-backed securities.22Reliance of Canadian banks on foreign funding
+Covered bond programs might be able to fulfill part of that need, but they are not currently economical for small banks.23 Another option is private-label residential mortgage-backed securities.24

 Access to global financial markets can help strengthen banks’ funding profiles.
 Foreign funding allows banks to diversify their funding sources and, in many instances, obtain lower-cost funding.
 It also allows banks to expand their foreign holdings and diversify business lines and revenue streams.
 Canadian banks have primarily used foreign funding to support growth in foreign assets.